mlnrt/himalayan-database-neo4j-import-tool/README.md

 ## The Data
 The data from the Himalayan Database are enhanced with data coming from the [Nepal Himal Peak Profile](https://nepalhimalpeakprofile.org/) website.
-This enhances the peaks data with information like latitude and longitude of the peaks, permit fees, administrative districts and regions, etc.
+This enhances the peaks data with information like latitude and longitude of the peaks, permit fees, administrative districts and regions, etc. A DVC pipeline is provided to pre-process, merge all the data together and import them into Neo4j.

 For the description of the full graph data model, please refer to the dedicated documentation [here](docs/NEO4J_DATABASE.md)
 ## Tools Used in This Project